artsy/README/careers/ladder.md

 #### Influence

 - Persistent in the face of roadblocks, dispatches them efficiently, pulling in others as necessary.
 - Has end-to-end responsibility on projects of increasing complexity and contributes to code that is shared across projects.
 - Effectively contribute to longer-term product strategy.
+- Empowers team members to take on meaty and interesting tasks.
+- Can align a small group of people outside of their immediate team to solve a well defined problem.
-- Mentors junior engineers.
+- Mentors junior engineers and / or train other engineers.
+- Participates in decision making at the practice level.

 #### Discretion

 - Requires minimal direction or oversight, delivers quickly.
 - Understands elements of the business that their work supports.
 - Demonstrates fluency with team KPIs and key drivers of these KPIs.
-- Demonstrates knowledge of industry trends, infrastructure and systems.
+- Makes tradeoffs between business impact and technical strategy.

 ### IC4 Staff Engineer